-Steve McQueen would have turned 91 on March 24.
-He died rather young due to Cancer, at the age of 50 on November 7 1980.
-Tom Horn was his penultimate movie and was released just a few months before his death, and though it’s not a film that immediately comes to mind when one thinks of McQueen, the film boasts one of his most deeply felt performances as the legendary gunfighter in the old West.
+Tom Horn (1980) was Steve McQueen’s penultimate movie and was released just a few months before his death on on November 7 1980.
+Though it’s not a film that immediately comes to mind when one thinks of McQueen, the film features one of his most deeply felt performances as the legendary gunfighter in the old West.

 “Tom Horn, I thought, was Steve’s best movie, He was loose and free, and he wasn’t guarded.
 Most of his films he was guarded.
 He had a form.
 If the film wasn’t rigid enough, he was going to be good.
 I always felt Steve would really be a good actor if he ever grew up….
 I think he finally did on Tom Horn.
 That was him finding his adulthood.”

 Actor James Coburn, (Steve McQueen’s friend who costarred with him in three films).